KittyGiraudel/site/_posts/2013-07-01-feedbacks-kiwiparty.md

 Then a little voice popped in my head saying "dude, this is too complicated", or "this is obvious to you but not for them" or "what the hell are you trying to explain?".
 It stayed there during the whole conference and was kind of disturbing.
 I couldn't have real-time feedback of course (imagine what it would look like) so I had no idea if people were enjoying my talk or hoping it was soon finished.

 In the end, I had a couple of questions (most of them very relevant) which I was prepared to answer.
-Yeah that's right, I prepared the Q&A guys!
+Yeah that's right, I prepared the Q&A people!

 ## Why Sass?